Amboseli National Park

 Tortilis Camp -Room 2- Amboseli National Park

-When to visit Amboseli NP.
+When to visit Amboseli National Park.

 The best time to visit Amboseli National Park depends on your preferences and what you want to experience during your trip.
 Amboseli offers different attractions and experiences throughout the year, so consider the following factors when planning your visit: